Healthdirect Free Australian health advice you can count on.

 • jaundice — placing a stent inside the bile duct to hold it open, or a bypass to create a new way for bile to flow from the liver to the intestines

-• pain — pain relief medication, radiation therapy, or, in severe cases, an injection into the nerves to stop pain signals going to the brain (a 'coeliac plexus block')
+• pain — pain relief medicine, radiation therapy, or an injection to reduce pain signals to the brain

 • bowel obstruction — placing a stent in the small intestine to hold it open, or bypass surgery to attach the stomach to a lower part of the intestines

-• weight loss — eating more food when possible, and pancreatic enzyme supplements to help digestion
+• weight loss — eating more food when possible, and pancreatic enzyme supplements to help digestion, under advice from a dietitian

 Palliative care

-Palliative care aims to give the best possible quality of life to someone who is seriously ill.
-If you have palliative care, it means the team will try to help with symptoms of the cancer without trying to cure it.
+Palliative care aims to give you the best possible quality of life when you are seriously ill.
+If you have palliative care, your healthcare team will try to relieve your cancer symptoms without trying to cure it.

-Palliative care may also involve medication, radiotherapy or chemotherapy to help with pain or other symptoms.
+Palliative care may also involve medicines, radiotherapy or chemotherapy to help with pain or other symptoms.

-You can speak to your doctor, nurse or cancer specialist about whether palliative care is right for you, and what options are available.
+You can speak to your doctor, nurse or cancer specialist and ask if palliative care is right for you, and what options are available.

 Can pancreatic cancer be prevented?